nanocosmos/documentation-net/docs/webrtc/nanostream_webrtc_device_selection.md

 A typical configuration may look like below.

 Notice the `audioDeviceId` and `videoDeviceId` fields.
-They are both optional i.e nullable (e.g empty string).
+They are both optional i.e. nullable (e.g. empty string).

 These can be set to any Device-ID string value which you would get from the devices list above (`MediaDeviceInfo#deviceId` property).

 ```js
 let initConfig = {